Lay-ke/Lay-ke/README.md

 - 👋 Hi, I’m @Lay-ke
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on some projects
-- 📫 You can reach me on Instagram @yhawchinnah
+- 📫 You can reach me on Instagram @yhawaddoo

 <!---
 Lay-ke/Lay-ke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.